spawk/xc-moded/README.md

+Setup

+    Your license key is bubi1 .

     When the popup for Apache2 or Lightpad for web server, choose Apache2 with space key and hit enter.

     Choose "NO" on the PHPMyAdmin configure database popup.

     Choose "YES" on the IPV4 popup.

     Choose "YES" on the IPV6 popup.

     Use port 8888 or 8000 for it to work.

 Enter in any admin password and MySQL password.
 Make sure to remember them.
 You are now finish!